 No make-up lessons will be given for missed lessons unless absence is due to serious illness and prior notice has been given to the school office.
 Makeup lessons will be limited to two per teaching year and may require a doctor’s note.
 No refunds are given for missed lessons.
 (School activities such as ski trips or programs, band trips, breaks that differ from our school’s scheduled breaks, sports games, etc. do not qualify for make-up lessons.)

 The school reserves the right to have students who come late to class sit out of the class.
 Repeated lateness may result in termination of lessons.
 A minimum attendance level will be required.
 If a student misses more than 4 classes without written notices, the school reserves the right to terminate lessons.
 Students missing more than 4 classes after January may not be allowed to participate in the year-end performance.

 Parent’s responsibility to be aware of dates and events

-It is the responsibility of the parent or adult student to be aware of all school activities, such as rehearsals, recitals, and make-up classes and dates the school is opened or closed.
-The parents will give the school their email address to email all such notices home.
-The school will post all such notices as well as emailing such notices home.
+It is the responsibility of the parent or adult student to be aware of all school activities, such as rehearsals, recitals, make-up classes and dates the school is opened or closed.
+The parents will give the school their email address to email all such notices.
 It is a parent’s responsibility to regularly check their email or the postings to make sure they are informed.
-It is the responsibility of the parents or the adult students of any email address change, address or telephone number change.
+It is the responsibility of the parents or the adult students to relay any email address change, address or telephone number change.

 Care of students

 The school is not responsible for providing before or after class care of students.
-Parents with students under the age of 5 should remain in the school during classes.
 Students are not to be left at the school for excessive time before or after class.

-By signing this agreement, the school is hereby granted to take photographs or video of the students to use in brochures, website and promotional materials for the school.
+By signing this agreement, the school is hereby granted permission to take photographs or videos of the students to use in brochures, website, and promotional materials for the school.
 At no time will any student’s name be associated with the pictures in any materials unless specific permission is granted by a parent or legal guardian of the student.